evennia/evennia/evennia/contrib/events/README.md

 ### Adding new typeclasses

-Adding a new typeclass is not different from extending one, and will obey to the same rules: define the class as you have been accustomed to doing, and create the events with `create_event` under the class definition.
+Adding a new typeclass is not different from ing one, and will obey to the same rules: define the class as you have been accustomed to doing, and create the events with `create_event` under the class definition.

 Note: events obey the inheritance hierarchy: if you define events on the `Room` class, then create a typeclass inheriting from `Room`, the objects of this latter typeclass will have events of both typeclasses.